-There is obviously value in all these types of education.
-Sciences prepare you to reason and work; humanities prepare you to make choices and think creatively and deeply; entrepreneurship prepares you to persevere through the unknown.
+There is value in all these types of education.
+Sciences prepare you to reason and work; humanities prepare you to make choices and think creatively and deeply, similarly, entrepreneurship prepares you to persevere through the unknown.
 One argument for the slipping position of the US in the global economy is the lack of STEM; one argument for the lack of original innovation in China is a lack of liberal arts.
 Life should reflect a mix of action and contemplation, and so should school.
 It’s interesting to see various countries struggle with how to value and prioritize this mix — it’s easy to say ‘do it all,’ but time and funds are scarce so focus matters.

 While the specifics differ, lack of quality teacher time with each student is a consistent challenge across borders.
 There was a ‘small class size’ movement in the US in the past, and this is not what I refer to.
 I refer to the difficulty in establishing an orderly, focused classroom in which a qualified teacher can spend meaningful time coaching.
 In parts of rural India, teachers simply don’t reliably show up.
 If they do, lack of materials, attendance and nourishment make it next to impossible to get a classroom settled and in a routine that can lead to consistent learning.
-In rural areas (observed in southeast Asia) there are often too few classrooms, so with too many grades mixed together and students shuffling between rooms the teacher is just trying to keep things under control rather than moving forward.
+In rural areas (observed in southeast Asia) there are often too few classrooms, so with too many grades mixed and students shuffling between rooms, the teacher is just trying to keep things under control rather than moving forward.
 While it often looks different in the US — chaotic hallways and noisy classrooms with teachers having little idea what each student is doing — the end-state is the same.
 Some data says the most important driver of learning is direct coaching time from a teacher.
-And yet, it seems that more $ and energy goes into training teachers on content or pedagogy, when simply helping manage the classroom (and school environment) is a critical first step that usually has not been solved in low performing schools.
+And yet, it seems that more $ and energy goes into training teachers on content or pedagogy when simply helping manage the classroom (and school environment) is a critical first step that usually has not been solved in low performing schools.

 There is always a tough balance between trying to find, use and scale what is known to work versus empowering those on the ground who know local contexts (as in many industries).
 Ashoka seems to be taking the approach of copying the US (to an uneasy degree — even building blueprints) and dropping that outside Delhi, and then over time tweaking what isn’t working to localize it.
-Something feels wrong about copying without foundational knowledge of why things work as they do; but perhaps this is orders of magnitude more efficient and should be embraced.
-LPU is built from scratch, and while there are missteps the result is a pretty unique culture with students running much of the University, and getting more ‘real’ entrepreneurship training than copying another University’s entrepreneurship center.
+Something feels wrong about copying without a foundational knowledge of why things work as they do, but perhaps this is orders of magnitude more efficient and should be embraced.
+LPU is built from scratch, and while there are missteps the result is a pretty unique culture with students running much of the University and getting more ‘real’ entrepreneurship training than copying another University’s entrepreneurship centre.
 In a world as big as education, better ways to identify and circulate ‘what works’ seems like it should be a top focus.
 I could see a “Give Well” organization purely for schools, to make the incentives of such an ecosystem work.